Skip to main content

 Examples of excluded project types:

-• Charitable contributions to general environmental organizations that are not tied to specific eligible categories under OC listed above
+• Charitable contributions to general environmental organizations that do not have an explicit mission to reduce or remove GHG emissions

 • In-kind contributions, since these can be difficult to value and challenging to prove the “additional” climate benefit